Feel no guilt in indulging on these delicious healthier chocolate muffins, made with whole grains and only 150 calories each!

 Any fellow Costco super fans out there?
 It’s almost a weekly stop for me.
 I love their produce, meat selection and pretty much never leave the store without a rotisserie chicken.
 The one thing that I always drool over, but never buy, is the muffins from their bakery.

 Anytime I’m having a major craving for a big Costco chocolate muffin, I whip up a batch of these double chocolate muffins.
 What’s not to love about chocolate muffins you can feel good about giving to your kids?
-(That’s my four-year-old’s hand in the photo above. hahaha.
+(That’s my four-year-old’s hand in the photo below. hahaha.
 He LOVES to help me with my photography–especially when he gets to eat the props when we’re finished.)

 These skinny chocolate muffins are way healthier than any store bought version but they still have the same great flavor and texture.
 Chocolate for breakfast, anyone?

 - 1/2 cup whole wheat flour

-- 1/2 cup + 1 Tablespoon all-purpose flour
+- 2/3 cup all-purpose flour

-- 1/2 cup granulated sugar
+- 1/3 cup granulated sugar

-- 1/4 cup + 2 Tablespoons unsweetened cocoa powder
+- 1/3 cup unsweetened cocoa powder

-- 3/4 teaspoon baking soda
+- 1 teaspoon baking soda

-- dash of cinnamon
+- 1/4 teaspoon cinnamon

 - 1/4 teaspoon salt

-- 1/2 cup semi-sweet chocolate chips
+- 1/2 cup mini semi-sweet chocolate chips

-- 2 eggs
+- 2 large eggs

-- 1/2 cup Greek yogurt
+- 1/2 cup Greek yogurt or sour cream

 - 1/2 cup milk

-- 1/2 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-In a large bowl, combine the dry ingredients: flours, sugar, cocoa, baking soda, cinnamon, salt and chocolate chips and stir to combine.
+- In a large bowl, combine the dry ingredients: flours, sugar, cocoa, baking soda, cinnamon, salt and chocolate chips and stir to combine.